 Director of Business Analytics & Associate Professor

 She has won numerous other awards for community engagement and leadership contributions.
-She is also a seasoned keynote speaker and conducts and leadership workshops for senior executives.
-Her keynotes focus on the intersection of neuroscience, human behavior with a special focus on happiness, and organizational culture and development.
-Her personal website is www.umagupta.com.
+She is also a seasoned keynote speaker and conducts and leadership workshops for middle and senior executives.

 Prior to joining the USC Upstate faculty, McCrady enjoyed a 27-year career that included positions as a chief financial officer, controller and cost accountant for several companies in the Greenville – Spartanburg area.
 Additionally, he turned a hobby into a business and became a registered investment adviser in 2008.
 In the last few years, he has embraced the world of teaching at both USC Upstate and Furman University in an adjunct role and joined Upstate as a full-time faculty member in 2017.
 McCrady has served (or currently serves) on several endowment boards and leads the student-managed investment fund at our school.
 He enjoys teaching business finance, real estate finance, financial statement analysis, principles of investments, personal finance, financial and managerial accounting.
 McCrady has a Master of Business Administration degree from the University of Georgia and a Bachelor of Science in Business Administration degree from the University of South Carolina.